ajeydudhe/facile-ui-test/README.md

 }
 ```
 ### Mock the MVC controllers or other beans
-In your test configuration create a bean for
+In your test configuration create a bean for [_**MockInstanceBeanFactoryPostProcessor**_](/core/src/main/java/org/expedientframework/uitest/core/beans/MockInstanceBeanFactoryPostProcessor.java) as follows:
 ```java
 @Configuration
 public class TestConfiguration {